-Home 9 Surface Finishing 9 Surface Roughness: Everything You Need to Know
+Home 9 Parts inspection 9 Surface Roughness: Everything You Need to Know

-The surface roughness impacts the overall quality of parts or products, including functionality, durability, and appearance.
-Therefore it is vital to understand the surface roughness and its measurement.
-This article will discuss surface roughness parameters, measuring methods, roughness grade numbers, impacting variables, and much more.
+The roughness level impacts the functionality, durability, and appearance of parts & products.
+Therefore, we will discuss different surface roughness parameters, measuring methods, roughness grade numbers, roughness variables, and much more.

 What is the Surface Roughness?